nalhomsi/workday-scheduler/README.md

 Published page can be found at: https://nalhomsi.github.io/workday-scheduler/

-Repsoitory can be found at: https://github.com/nalhomsi/workday-scheduler
+Repository can be found at: https://github.com/nalhomsi/workday-scheduler